AI4Finance-Foundation/FinGPT/README.md

 + [Transformer] [Attention is All you Need](https://proceedings.neurips.cc/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html) NeurIPS 2017.

-# chatGPT  in the finance sector
+# ChatGPT  in the finance sector

 **PromptNet** Analogy to ImageNet and WordNet, it is critical to build a PromptNet.